okamayana/coding-challenge/README.md

 The following design decisions were made:

-* Use of `double` primitives instead of `BigDecimal` for decimal numbers.
+* Use of `double` primitives instead of `BigDecimal` objects for decimal numbers.

- This is mainly because `BigDecimal`s may take a toll on performance, program scalability, and code complexity.git
+ This is mainly because `BigDecimal`s may take a toll on performance, program scalability, and code complexity.

 * Use of approximate comparisons of decimal numbers, e.g. rounding of decimal numbers (to 2 decimal places by default) before doing comparisons on them.

  This is again partly to avoid the use of `BigDecimal` in calculations, while at the same time still a reliable and simple alternative.

+* Input-based testing; test classes take `*.csv` files (representing input portfolios) and tests the program using them as inputs.

+ This makes it easier to test different aspects of the program, since the input to the tests are separate from the test code.

 ## Testing

 Unit testing was done with JUnit 4 unit-test framework.
+The tests are designed such that users are able to easily create their own test `*.csv` inputs (in the form of portfolios) and run them.

 The project's test code mostly cover the following issues:

 * Input/output validation
 * Output acceptability